 There’s actually a far more important explanatory factor.

-We Jews from the Arab world picked up the pieces of our shattered lives after our hurried departures — in the wake of intimidation, violence, and discrimination — and moved on.
+We Jews from the Arab world picked up the pieces of our shattered lives after our hurried departures — in the wake of intimidation, violence and discrimination — and moved on.

 Most of us went to Israel, where we were welcomed.
-The years following our arrival weren’t always easy — we started at the bottom and had to work our way up.
+The years after our arrival weren’t always easy — we started at the bottom and had to work our way up.
 We came with varying levels of education and little in the way of tangible assets.
-But we had something more to sustain us through the difficult process of adjustment and acculturation: our immeasurable pride as Jews, our deeply rooted faith, our cherished rabbis and customs, and our commitment to Israel’s survival and well-being.
+But we had something more to sustain us through the difficult process of adjustment and acculturation: our immeasurable pride as Jews, our deeply rooted faith, our cherished rabbis and customs and our commitment to Israel’s survival and well-being.